liushb9/liushb9.github.io/_pages/about.md

 Personal Interests
 ======
-In my free time, I enjoy basketball 🏀, soccer ⚽, reading 📚, photography 📸 and comedy 🤣.
-Driven by an insatiable curiosity, I'm always eager to explore this vast world 🌍 and can't wait to share adventures and stories with you! 🥳
+Beyond academics and research, I embrace the vivid rhythm of life through basketball 🏀, photography 📸,comedy 🤣 and so on.
+To me, life is a continuous loop of debugging and discovering.Driven by an insatiable curiosity, I'm always eager to explore this vast world 🌍 and can't wait to share adventures and stories with you! 🥳

 <div style="width: 100%; max-width: 100%; margin-top: 2em; overflow: hidden;">
   <script type="text/javascript" id="mapmyvisitors" src="//mapmyvisitors.com/map.js?d=JHwSe0hpWslgMZ3XDNF2Scw8_vYLRfXvMykkTfRYY48&cl=ffffff&w=a"></script>